zhengzx2004/zhengzx2004.github.io/_pages/about.md

 I am currently a 3rd-year **undergraduate student** at Yingcai Honors College, University of Electronic Science and Technology of China (UESTC), expected to complete my bachelor’s degree in 2026.
 My research interest includes generative models, efficient AI and computer vision.

-In the past, I also interned at EPIC (Efficient and Precision Intelligent Computing) laboratory, at Shanghai Jiao Tong University, advised by Prof.[Linfeng Zhang](http://www.zhanglinfeng.tech/).
+In the past, I also interned at EPIC (Efficient and Precision Intelligent Computing) laboratory, at Shanghai Jiao Tong University, advised by Prof. [Linfeng Zhang](http://www.zhanglinfeng.tech/).

 I was born in Sichuan, China.
 Outside of academics, I am interested in programming contests.
-I have participated in the **China Collegiate Programming Contest** and won a bronze medal in the Chongqing.
+I have participated in the **China Collegiate Programming Contest** and won a bronze medal in Chongqing.